dendronhq/dendron-site/vault/dendron.topic.publish-legacy.blogging.md

 ### Using Collections

-The following frontmatter results in the page:
+You can use the following frontmatter:

 ```yml
 has_collection: true